meansquaredlabs/bitsandbytes/_posts/2025-05-05-what's your chunking strategy?.md

 # Chunking Strategies

 When LLMs first emerged, they were impressive but limited by short context windows.
-They could quickly run out of "memory," making them ill-suited for multi-turn conversations or processing large or numerous documents.
+They could quickly run out of "memory", making them ill-suited for multi-turn conversations or processing large or numerous documents.
 While modern models now offer extended context windows (some supporting millions of tokens) chunking is still a critical component of an effective RAG system.
 In fact, studies have shown that LLMs often struggle to extract information located in the middle of long contexts.
 A limitation known as the “Lost in the Middle” phenomenon.
 Even with long context windows, how we chunk information greatly affects performance.

 Among the vanilla chunking strategies are: